The Pillar Protocol: A 3–Day Sandbag Strength System

 • compression strength

-• functional shoulder integrity
+• shoulder integrity

-This protocol recreates those demands at home.
+The Pillar Protocol recreates those demands at home.

-PULL DAY
+PULL PATTERNS

-Vertical Pull (Pull-Ups)
+Vertical Pull – Pull-Ups

 • Lats